What Made Me Share on Bhagavan Nityananda

 बापरखुमादेविवरदा ।

-I felt a deep connection to this poem but struggled to understand the message it held for me.
-After several attempts to comprehend it, I approached my colleague, Shri Arun Tembe, who was well-versed in Marathi literature.
+I felt a deep connection to this poem, but struggled to understand the message it held for me.
+After several attempts, I approached my colleague Shri Arun Tembe, who was well-versed in Marathi literature.
 He shared it with his father, who translated it for me as follows:

-This beautiful metaphor illustrates how something ordinary can become extraordinary through the touch of divine grace or royal authority.
-Shree Dnyaneshwar Mauli’s poetry, known for its depth and spiritual insight, offers a perfect example.
-Just as a piece of rag is elevated to the status of a flag by the will of the king—commanding respect from all—or an ordinary paper is transformed into a law by the stamp of the king’s emblem, so too is an individual who is taken into God’s fold recognized as His own.
-Bhagavan Nityananda often said, “Sanyasacha swan, gaonva bhari maan,” meaning “A monk’s pet dog is respected by the entire village.”
-This highlights the profound impact of divine association and how it confers respect and recognition even on the most humble.
+This beautiful metaphor illustrates how something ordinary becomes extraordinary through the touch of divine grace.
+Shree Dnyaneshwar Mauli’s poetry, known for its depth and spiritual insight, offered me the answer I was seeking.
+Just as a rag becomes a banner by the will of the king—or an ordinary paper becomes law by his stamp—so too does an individual, embraced by divine grace, become a bearer of light.
+Bhagavan Nityananda often said, “Sanyasacha swan, gaonva bhari maan,” meaning “The whole village respects a monk’s pet dog.”
+This speaks to the powerful impact of divine association—how it confers recognition and respect, even on the most humble.

 There are 6 comments on this post